sahiljhawar/directory-cleaner/README.md

 # Cleaner

-Python script to help you clean your directory by rearranging the files in sub-directories as per the file kind
+Python script to help you clean your directory by rearranging the files in sub-directories as per the file type

 ## How to use: